sammi-turner/Blog/setting-forth-in-c.md

 ## Okay, that was fun.
 What now?

-* Read books on C. Including [K & R](https://en.wikipedia.org/wiki/The_C_Programming_Language).
-Second hand copies or PDF downloads are by far the most affordable options.
+* Read books on C.
+* Read reference material on C.
 * Screw Udemy.
 You don't need them.
 * Feed cryptic error messages into your search engine of choice.
 * Feed your general questions about C into your search engine of choice.